How to build a promotion case: Document your path to the next level

 Get your company's level expectations.
 For each criterion, collect 2-3 examples proving you meet it.

-When it's time to present your case, organize your evidence clearly:
+When it's time to present your case, organize your evidence clearly.
+If you need inspiration for how to write compelling impact statements, check out these self-review examples.

 Summary statement